Pathfinder - Bard Archetypes Breakdown

 Battle Dance: You selfish jerk.
 You picked a Bard, the iconic Support class, and you can only use your combat support effects on yourself.
 Because you can't abuse Lingering Song, you need to be careful about how frequently you use your buffs, or you will quickly run out of rounds.

-Rain of Blows (Su): An extra attack is fantastic, and the attack bonus, coupled with Inspire Courage, will offset your medium BAB.
+- Rain of Blows (Su): An extra attack is fantastic, and the attack bonus, coupled with Inspire Courage, will offset your medium BAB.
 However, you become very dependant on Full Attacks, so be sure to position yourself in a way that you can get all of your attacks in.
-Note that this ability doesn't specify melee weapons, so you could in theory use a bow.
+Note that this ability doesn't specify melee weapons, so you could in theory use a bow or throw things.
+This gets more useful at higher levels once you have Dance of Fury at 12th level because you can move and make a full attack at the same time.

-Leaf on the Wind (Su): You may not want to use this in combat unless you are very badly wounded; any round in which you don't attack is a round in which your enemies get to do more than you.
+- Leaf on the Wind (Su): You may not want to use this in combat unless you are very badly wounded; any round in which you don't attack is a round in which your enemies get to do more than you.
 The dodge/reflex bonuses are pretty great, so you can use this in place of Full Defense.
 The real draw here is the healing effect.
 At 14th level you have 28+ rounds of performance, and you heal 14 points each round that you use the ability.
 That's potentially 392 points of healing, assuming you don't use your other performances.
 This can let you fight and soak up damage all day long.
+Use this before you rest every night to spend any leftover performance rounds and ensure that you wake up with full hit points.

 Fleet (Su): Bonuses to move speed are always nice, and this can help you get into melee range on a round in which you activated a battle dance.
 However, because you depend on Full Attacks to use Rain of Blows, you won't get as much use out of this as you would hope.
 However, the addition of Dance of Fury at level 12 allows you to move as part of a Full Attack, at which point this because a fantastic improvement to your mobility.